-Never use an old connector when installing a new range.
-If the hard piping method is used, you must carefully align the pipe; the range cannot be moved after the connection is made.
+NEVER If the hard piping method is used, you must carefully align the pipe; the range cannot be moved after the connection is made.

-To prevent gas leaks, put pipe joint compound on, or wrap pipe thread tape with Teflon around, all male (external) pipe threads.
+To prevent gas leaks, put pipe joint compound on, or wrap pipe thread tape with Teflon\ around, all male (external) pipe threads.

-- A. Install a manual gas line shut-off valve in the gas line in an easily accessed location outside of the range.
-Make sure everyone operating the range knows where and how to shut off the gas supply to the range. - B. Install a male 1⁄2" (1.5 cm) flare union adapter to the 1⁄2" (1.5 cm) NPT internal thread elbow at inlet of regulator.
-Use a backup wrench on the regulator fitting to avoid damage.
-When installing the range from the front, remove the 90° elbow for easier installation. - C. Install male 1⁄2" (1.5 cm) or 3⁄4" (2 cm) flare union adapter to the NPT internal thread of the manual shut-off valve, taking care to backup the shut-off valve to keep it from turning. - D. Connect flexible metal appliance connector to the adapter on the range.
-Position the range to permit connection at the shut-off valve. - E. When all connections have been made, make sure all range controls are in the off position and turn on the main gas supply valve.
-Use a liquid leak detector at all joints and connections to check for leaks in the system.
+- A. Make sure everyone operating the range knows where and how to shut off the gas supply to the range. - B. Use a backup wrench on the regulator fitting to avoid damage.
+When installing the range from the front, remove the 90° elbow for easier installation. - C. Install male 1⁄2" or 3⁄4" flare union adapters to the NPT internal thread of the manual shut-off valve, taking care to back up the shut-off valve to keep it from turning. - D. Position the range to permit connection at the shut-off valve. - E. Use a liquid leak detector at all joints and connections to check for leaks in the system.
 Use a product specifically manufactured for leak detection.
-Leak testing of the appliance shall be conducted in accordance to the manufacturer's instructions.
+Leak testing of the appliance should be conducted in accordance with the manufacturer's instructions.